open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 ### Examples

-#### An agent update ResourceRatioCPU score to API, and placement prioritizer plugin score based on it.
+#### An agent update ResourceRatioCPU scalar to API, and placement prioritizer plugin score based on it.
 (Use Story 1&2)
 1. User create a new placement as below
 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1